The following form can be used for Incidents and Accidents:

 Identifying areas where equipment is likely to fail

 With the publication of annual incident reports, members will have a greater awareness of these issues.
-It is the responsibility of each club’s Diving Officer to report an accident or a near miss in a timely manner.
+It is the responsibility of each club’s Diving Officer to report an accident or an incident within the required time frame.

-Accidents and Near Misses do happen and very few divers can put their hand up and say they never had one.
+Accidents and Incidents do happen and very few divers can put their hand up and say they never had one.

 78A Patrick Street